 Maeda says she is best characterized by the “irreconcilable conflict between a classical and a maverick musician.”
 We’d expect nothing less from the composer of Batgirl in Vienna.

-Emi Maeda (b.1973, Tokyo, Japan) has studied harp playing in Tokyo and London.
+Emi Maeda (b.1973, Tokyo) has studied harp playing in Tokyo and London.
 She currently divides her time between live performances and post-graduate studies in Finland.
 She is a frequent collaborator with varied musicians, dancers and media artists, including Maja Ratkje, Lotta Melin, HC Gilje and Lia, and she is a member of the Helsinki Computer Orchestra.
 Recent festival appearances include Avanto Media Art Festival (Helsinki, 2003) and All Ears Festival (Oslo, 2004).